aliahdab/caryo-marketplace/docs/database_schema.md

 # Database Schema

-This document outlines the database schema for the AutoTrader Marketplace backend.
+This document outlines the database schema for the AutoTrader Marketplace backend, reflecting the implemented Java entities.

 ## Core Tables